Wayne Goss: Family

-He lived in Brisbane with his wife, Roisin (née Hirschfeld).
+Goss lived in Brisbane with his wife, Roisin (née Hirschfeld).
 Roisin's father was Konrad Hirschfeld (a Rhodes Scholar in 1927) and her grandfather Eugen Hirschfeld (a member of the first University of Queensland Senate in 1910).

+Roisin Goss worked in Queensland as a social worker and solicitor, and is a historian.
+She also undertook philanthropic and voluntary activities especially during the time of the Goss Government.

 Wayne and Roisin Goss had two children, Ryan and Caitlin, both of whom attended the University of Queensland and were awarded Rhodes Scholarships to attend the University of Oxford in 2007 and 2009 respectively.

 Death, funeral and legacy

 Goss battled a recurrent brain tumour for 17 years, undergoing four operations to manage it.
 He died aged 63 at his home in Brisbane on 10 November 2014, with his wife and children present.

 Condolence motions were moved in the Queensland Parliament and in the Parliament of Australia.

-In marking Goss' death, former Prime Minister Kevin Rudd described Goss as Queensland's "greatest postwar Premier"; former Premier Peter Beattie described Goss as "Labor’s best premier since T. J. Ryan in 1915"; former Premier Anna Bligh stated that "Wayne Goss was the father of modern Queensland".
-The then Liberal National Premier Campbell Newman acknowledged Goss' "amazing contribution to Queensland".
+In marking Goss's death, former Prime Minister Kevin Rudd described Goss as Queensland's "greatest postwar Premier"; former Premier Peter Beattie described Goss as "Labor’s best premier since T. J. Ryan in 1915"; former Premier Anna Bligh stated that "Wayne Goss was the father of modern Queensland".
+The then Liberal National Premier Campbell Newman acknowledged Goss's "amazing contribution to Queensland".

 Instead of a state funeral, a private funeral was held, and a public memorial service was organised by the family at the upper level open spaces areas of the Queensland Gallery of Modern Art.
-Goss' wife Roisin shared recollections about his life as a private citizen and his favourite saying at family gatherings or just lounging outside on a sunny day: "This Is Good".
+Goss's wife Roisin shared recollections about his life as a private citizen and his favourite saying at family gatherings or just lounging outside on a sunny day: "This Is Good".
 Close friend and former State Attorney-General, the Hon.
 Matt Foley gave a detailed testimonial about his friendship with Goss and their days in political office.
 Over a thousand mourners attended the service, some accommodated in overflow rooms with views to monitors and speakers.

 A central building at the Griffith University Logan City campus is named after Goss in recognition of his work as an "education visionary".
 The rainforest tree genus Gossia in the myrtle family is named after Wayne Goss in honour of his conservation work.